Royal Caribbean & Environmental Violations: A Deep Dive

 The EPA ultimately fined Royal Caribbean $473,685 for violating disposal guidelines outlined in the Resource Conservation and Recovery Act (RCRA).
 The agency stated that the cruise line failed to notify them of waste handling and management activities, which is a violation of the RCRA.
 Additionally, inaccuracies in waste amount reporting, particularly between 2019 and 2024, contributed to the levied fine.

-What Did the EPA Find?
+What Did the EPA Uncover?

-Waste Reporting Discrepancies
+Waste Reporting Discrepancies: The Details

 The Environmental Protection Agency (EPA) conducted an inspection that revealed significant discrepancies in waste reporting by Royal Caribbean.
 The investigation indicated that the company was offloading large amounts of waste from eight different cruise vessels at a Galveston, Texas port terminal from 2017 until 2024.
 Notably, one Royal Caribbean vessel generated and offloaded amounts of hazardous waste that significantly differed from what the company reported to the EPA.
 This discrepancy raises serious concerns about the accuracy of waste management practices within the cruise line.